 Instruction to TGbe Editor: Update 11be D2.1.1 P693L38 as shown below:

 The contents of the User field differ depending on whether the field addresses a user in a non-MU-MIMO allocation in an RU or a user in an MU-MIMO allocation in an RU.
-For EHT MU PPDU sent to a single user, the User field format for a non-MU-MIMO allocation is used.
+For an EHT SU transmission, the User field format for a non-MU-MIMO allocation is used.

 36.3.12.8.6 Encoding and modulation